 Contact Our San Jose Accident Attorneys Today

 At the Jachimowicz Law Group, we provide trusted legal representation you can count on when pedestrian accidents occur.
 Let us help you hold responsible drivers accountable, so you can get the compensation you need to recover.
-To request a free consultation, call us at 408-246-5500 or contact our skilled San Jose personal injury attorneys online today.
+To request a free consultation, call us at our office or contact our skilled San Jose personal injury attorneys online today.